 Pour 110ml cold water into the bowl of a stand mixer.
 Add the gelatine and set aside to allow the gelatine to absorb the liquid.
 Meanwhile, put the granulated sugar and golden syrup into a small heavy-bottomed saucepan and cover with another 110ml cold water.
 Place on a low heat and gently stir to combine, using a wet pastry brush to brush down any sugar on the sides of the pan.
 Continue to cook on a low heat until the sugar has dissolved, then turn up the heat to bring it to the boil.
 Once the syrup reaches 130°C-140°C – at least 5 minutes – take the pan off the heat and leave it to cool for 1 minute.

 Using a stand mixer on a medium-low speed, begin to whisk the gelatine mixture.
-Slowly add the syrup, pouring it down the inside of the mixer bowl and not directly onto the whisk.
+Slowly add the syrup, pouring it down the inside of the mixer bowl and not directly on to the whisk.
 After all the syrup has been added, add the vanilla extract, turn the speed up to medium high and continue to whisk for 8-10 minutes, until the marshmallow mix becomes really thick and has cooled.
 Once it starts to form stretchy strands on the surface, add in the remaining cocoa powder and mix briefly to combine.
-Using your greased utensil, spoon the marshmallow into the prepared tin, dust 1 teaspoon of the cocoa and icing sugar mix over the entire surface and cover lightly with the overhanging clingfilm.
+Using your greased utensil, spoon the marshmallow into the prepared tin, dust 1 tsp of the cocoa and icing sugar mix over the entire surface and cover lightly with the overhanging clingfilm.
 Leave to set in a cool place for 2 hours, until the top feels firm when pressed.

-Working with one marshmallow at a time, brush off any excess coating then dip one side into the chocolate, allowing any excess to drip off.
+Working with one marshmallow at a time, brush off any excess coating, then dip one side into the chocolate, allowing any excess to drip off.
 Transfer to a baking tray lined with baking paper, chocolate side up.
 When they are all done, refrigerate for 15 minutes or until set.